vitessio/website/content/community.md

 * Enterprise Support
 * Vitess Training

-If you provide services in the Vitess ecosystem and would like to be listed here, [let us know](cncf-vitess-maintainers@lists.cncf.io).
+If you provide services in the Vitess ecosystem and would like to be listed here, [let us know](mailto:cncf-vitess-maintainers@lists.cncf.io) or send us a pull request on this page.